strengejacke/sjPlot/README.md

 #### Changes to functions
+* Added parameter `ri.nr` to `sjp.glmer` and `sjp.lmer` to select which random effects of which random intercept to plot, in case the model has multiple random intercepts.
 * `sjt.xtab` can now show/hide observed values in table cells with `showObserved` parameter.
 * `sjt.df` now distinguishes more variable / vector types (like ordinal and categorial, instead of factor only, or double, integer and numeric).
 * `sjp.lm1` no longer requires the data frame used to fit the model.